1970–71 San Diego Rockets season

 The 1970–71 San Diego Rockets season was the Rockets' 4th season in the NBA.
-It was also the team's final season in San Diego, as the franchise relocated to Houston, Texas following the season.
+The franchise also hosted the 1971 NBA All-Star Game.
+However, they missed the playoffs and finished the regular season with a 40–42 record.
+This was also the team's final season in San Diego, as the franchise relocated to Houston, Texas following the season.